JosephLai241/JosephLai241/README.md

 ### Hey 👋

+--> [My Site][My Site] (Under Construction)

 I'm Joseph Lai and I'm passionate about computer science.
 I love the field and am still not sure what area or language(s) I'd like to "specialize" in, so I'm currently in the process of learning a bit of everything.

 - 🔭 I’m currently working on [URS][URS], adding new features that the community has suggested and researching ways to enhance its features.
-- 🌱 I’m currently learning Rust, Go, and ReactJS.
+- 🌱 I’m currently learning a bit of everything, primarily focusing on Rust and ReactJS.
 - 👯 I’m looking to collaborate on any of my projects, especially URS!
 - 💬 Ask me about anything [here][Issues].
+- ⚡ Fun fact: I can solve a Rubik's Cube in less than 30 seconds 🥴
 - 📫 How to reach me:
   - For URS-related questions, please send me an email at [urs_project@protonmail.com][URS Project].
   - Any other questions can be sent to [jlai24142@gmail.com][Gmail].